pymupdf/PyMuPDF/README.md

 python -m pip install --upgrade pymupdf
 ```

 There are **no mandatory** external dependencies.
-However, some **optional features** become available if additional packages are installed:
+However, some **optional features** become available only if additional packages are installed:

 * [Pillow](https://pypi.org/project/Pillow/) for using pillow image output directly from PyMuPDF
-* [fontTools](https://pypi.org/project/fonttools/) for creating font subsets
+* [fontTools](https://pypi.org/project/fonttools/) for creating font subsets.
-* [pymupdf-fonts](https://pypi.org/project/pymupdf-fonts/) contains some nice fonts for your text output
+* [pymupdf-fonts](https://pypi.org/project/pymupdf-fonts/) contains some nice fonts for your text output.
 * [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract) for optical character recognition in images and document pages.
 Tesseract is separate software, not a Python package.
-To enable OCR functions in PyMuPDF, the system environment variable `"TESSDATA_PREFIX"` must be defined and contain the `tessdata` folder name of the Tesseract installation location
+To enable OCR functions in PyMuPDF, the system environment variable `"TESSDATA_PREFIX"` must be defined and contain the `tessdata` folder name of the Tesseract installation location.

 Older wheels - also with support for older Python versions - can be found [here](https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5>) and on PyPI.